Grok, ChatGPT, Gemini, Claude: Full Comparison of Top AI Chatbots (2026)

 Features

 • Deep Research.
-Runs iterative web searches and synthesize findings into a single, sourced reply for queries that need external data.
+Runs iterative web searches and synthesizes findings into a single, sourced reply for queries that need external data.

-• Think longer.
-Gives the model extra deliberation time for harder problems.
+• Thinking mode.
+Gives the model extra deliberation time for harder problems, with GPT-5.5 Thinking available on paid plans.

 • Canvas.
-Canvas is an in-app workspace for editing texts.
+An in-app workspace for editing texts.
 It keeps prompts and edits together so you can shape drafts, move elements, and re-run instructions without losing context.

 • Image generation.
-Image generation turns text prompts into images and offers basic image editing and variations from user-supplied inputs.
+Turns text prompts into images and offers basic image editing and variations from user-supplied inputs.

 • Web search.
-The web search tool performs live lookups to fetch current information.
+Performs live lookups to fetch current information.

 • Vision.
-Vision allows the model to interpret images and other visual inputs.
-Upload a photo or screenshot and the model can describe it, extract text or data, answer questions about the scene, or perform basic visual reasoning.
+Interprets images and visual inputs.
+Upload a photo or screenshot and the model can describe it, extract text, answer questions about the scene, or perform visual reasoning.

 • Voice input.
-Voice input adds speech recognition and spoken responses to the chat experience.
+Adds speech recognition and spoken responses to the chat experience.

 Best for